North–South Line (Singapore): Services

+Extra downroute trips were added to start from Newton, Bishan and Kranji to cater to the demand.
+From 11pm onwards, selected trains from Jurong East station will terminate at either Ang Mo Kio, Toa Payoh or Yew Tee stations.
+Selected trains departing from Marina South Pier station will also terminate at Kranji, Yishun or Ang Mo Kio stations in the late evenings.
+There are no express services.
+Additionally, short-working trips do run from Yishun to Marina South Pier, which only operate during peak hours.

-Train services on the North-South Line are also subjected to maintenance and renewal works, usually on selected Fridays & Saturdays.
-Shuttle bus services may be provided throughout the duration of the early closures and late openings for affected commuters.
-Operations of the North-South Line are affected by the COVID-19 pandemic, leading to the drop of ridership.
+In the late 2010s, services on the North–South Line were also subjected to maintenance and renewal works, usually on selected Fridays, Saturdays or Sundays, with shuttle bus services occasionally provided throughout the duration of the early closures and late openings for affected commuters.
+Operations of the North–South Line were affected by the COVID-19 pandemic, leading to the drop in ridership.

 Route

 The North–South line forms an incomplete loop from Jurong East in the West Region of Singapore, north to Woodlands and Sembawang, and south to the Central Area.
 It is 45 km long and is predominantly double-tracked, but certain short sections at the Woodlands, Yishun and Ang Mo Kio stations widen to three tracks, and four tracks at Jurong East station.
 The line begins above ground at Jurong East station from where it continues north on a set of elevated viaducts, with the exception of a short tunnel between the Bukit Batok and Bukit Gombak stations, and a surface section of track between the Bukit Gombak and Choa Chu Kang stations.
 The line curves from the Yew Tee to Kranji stations and continues eastwards, paralleling Woodlands Avenue 3 (which the line briefly cuts underneath between Kranji and Marsiling stations) and Avenue 7 main roads.

 After Sembawang station, the line follows the route of Canberra Link and Yishun Avenue 2, curving southwards.
 Between Khatib and Yio Chu Kang stations parallel to Lentor Avenue, the line continues at surface level; this section is the longest distance between any two MRT stations in Singapore.
 The line continues above ground for the Yio Chu Kang and Ang Mo Kio stations, then it goes back to surface level for Bishan station, the MRT system's only at-grade station.
 A branch line to Bishan Depot exists between the Ang Mo Kio and Bishan stations.
 After Bishan, the line goes underground through the Central Area.
-The North-South Line runs parallel to the East West line at the City Hall and Raffles Place stations, which are also cross-platform interchanges to the East West line.
-The line terminates at Marina South Pier.
+The North–South Line runs parallel to the East–West Line at the City Hall and Raffles Place stations, which are also cross-platform interchanges to the East–West Line.
+The line ends at Marina South Pier station.

 Stations

-The line serves 27 stations across 45 km of track, and station codes for the line are red, corresponding to the line's colour on the system map.
+The line serves 27 MRT stations across 45 km of track, and station codes for the line are red, corresponding to the line's colour on the system map.
 11 stations, from Braddell to Marina South Pier are underground, with the rest being ground-level or elevated.
 With the exception of Bishan, Braddell and Canberra stations, the other stations have island platforms.